-- Offering to go with them when they tell a trusted adult such as a counselor, teacher, or parent.
+- Offering to go with them to tell a trusted adult such as a counselor, teacher, or parent.

 It is important to remember to try not to have all the answers.
 Don’t pressure your friend into making any decisions.
-Never confront their boyfriend or girlfriend about the situation.
+Never confront their significant other about the situation.